-The True Story of How Twitter Helped Lead Sarah Hyland to Her Forever Love
+The True Story of How Twitter Helped Lead Sarah Hyland to Her Forever Love With Wells Adams

 And the critic who inexplicably insulted Hyland's choice to wear glasses to a pre-Emmys party?
 Adams shut that down, writing the obvious, "It's so she can see s--t."

 The former Bachelorette contestant credits the actress with giving him the push to take the haters to task.
-"I've always just shut the hell up and never really talked back and, to be honest with you, dating her has made me become much more, like, confident in myself," he recently explained to Us Weekly.
+"I've always just shut the hell up and never really talked back and, to be honest with you, dating her has made me become much more, like, confident in myself," he explained to Us Weekly.
 "Which, I'm a very confident person just in general, but, like, watching how she would respond to people just kind of changed me.
 I'd always think, 'They're just trolls, they don't mean anything,' but at the end of the day, I think the perception is that stuff doesn't hurt people like Sarah who are in the public eye—but it does.
 To maintain a little bit of sanity, you have to stand up for yourself."

-To him, there are few things more fun than watching his girlfriend take charge.
+To him, there are few things more fun than watching Hyland take charge.
 "I think it's hilarious that there are still trolls out there who think they can f--k with her," he continued.
 "Because she shuts everyone down."

 Well...not everyone.
-Because if the Modern Family standout, marking her 28th birthday today, didn't embrace some bold fans on social media, then the Internet would have been robbed of one of its most adorable couples.
+Because if the 28-year-old Modern Family standout didn't embrace some bold fans on social media, then the Internet would have been robbed of one of its most adorable couples.
 Hyland's meet-cute with Bachelor in Paradise's resident bartender, 34, is a classic for the digital age.
 "Have you seen those memes of 'Slide Into the DMs'?" she asked Jimmy Kimmel during a January appearance on his late night talk show.
 "That.
 He slid into my DMs."

-While that's not often the genesis for a truly great love story, the reality star-actress duo have already weathered months of long distance, successfully taken on cohabitation with Adams leaving behind his home in Nashville for Hyland's L.A. home and marked their first anniversary this fall.
-And they're eyeing more milestones ahead.
-Asked if she felt she'd found the proverbial "one" in the native of Monterey, Calif. she quickly replied in the affirmative, telling Us Weekly, that living together, like everything else in their union has "been perfect.
-I'm really happy we have."
+While that's not often the genesis for a truly great love story, the reality star-actress duo weathered months of long distance, successfully took on cohabitation with Adams leaving behind his home in Nashville for Hyland's L.A. home, and got engaged in July—a milestone they fittingly shared with their fans on Instagram.

+"That can't eat, can't sleep, reach for the stars, over the fence, world series kind of stuff @wellsadams," Hyland wrote with a collage of photos from the proposal.
+Adams then commented, "It takes two!
+Well 5 including the doggos!
+Love you more bab....fiancé!"

 Wells Adams/Instagram

 The radio DJ first caught the Bachelor superfan's eye while competing for JoJo Fletcher's heart on the 12th season of ABC's love hunt in 2016.
-At the time, Hyland was deep into a two-and-a-half-year romance with fellow actor Dominic Sherwood, a relationship that was undoubtedly a breathe of fresh, supportive air after her five-year pairing with Matt Prokop ended with her obtaining a restraining order and accusing the High School Musical 3 star of physical and verbal abuse.
+At the time, Hyland was deep into a two-and-a-half-year romance with fellow actor Dominic Sherwood, a relationship that was undoubtedly a breath of fresh, supportive air after her five-year pairing with Matt Prokop ended with her obtaining a restraining order and accusing the High School Musical 3 star of physical and verbal abuse.

 Just months in, she was already gushing to E!
 News about what "an amazing person" her Vampire Academy costar was, so any interest in Adams was solely about rooting for good TV.
 But, admittedly, she noticed the 6-foot charmer (he described his ideal date as, "Really good tacos, a great live band, a walk around the city, and wine and cheese on my front porch as Otis Redding plays on my turn table,") was quite the catch.
 "I was rooting for him," she told E!
 News of watching Adams work up the courage to make a move with Fletcher.
 "I was like, 'kiss the girl!'
 I started singing it like Sebastian [the crab from The Little Mermaid]."